-B. Technical Electives: A maximum of 12 credits in technical electives may be applied toward the Associate in Science in Technology.
-This includes at least 3 credits to satisfy the Computer Applications requirement [IT 210 Object Oriented Programming or TECH 220 Workplace Communication with Computers].
-See pages 82-85 for a list of sample technical electives for each area of focus.
+- A. Area of Focus: At least 18 credits must be earned in an area of focus.
+See pages 95-98 for a list of sample area of focus subjects.
+TECH 295 Integrated Technology Assessment (capstone) is the required capstone course included in the career component. - B. Technical Electives: A maximum of 12 credits in technical electives may be applied toward the Associate in Science in Technology.
+This includes at least 3 credits to satisfy the Computer Applications requirement [IT 210 Object Oriented Programming or TECH 221 Business Communication and Information Systems].
+See pages 95-98 for a list of sample technical electives for each area of focus.